 This is by far the lamest excuse for inadequate due- diligence I have come across yet.
 And believe me, I’ve heard quite a few of those in my time.
 The idea that advisers’ due diligence should be based on the lowest common denominator — i.e. being regulated by the FCA – is not only short of professional standards expected by the regulator but also well below client expectations.
 In its recent thematic review TR16/1, the FCA said it considered inadequate research and due diligence to be two of the main causes of suitability failings.
 As a result, adviser due diligence has never been higher on the regulator’s agenda.
-If the FCA thought regulating product providers was a strong enough indicator of their financial stability, why does it make due-diligence a regulatory obligation for advisers?The guide is packed full of data on AUA, revenue, profit and capital adequacy requirements,… Click To Tweet
+If the FCA thought regulating product providers was a strong enough indicator of their financial stability, why does it make due-diligence a regulatory obligation for advisers?The guide is packed full of data on AUA, revenue, profit and capital adequacy requirements, including provider's preparedness to meet the PS14/12 due in September.
+Click To Tweet

 The point is, to meet their regulatory and professional obligation to clients, advisers should put SIPP providers under greater scrutiny, with a particular focus on financial stability and long term viability.
 Advisers must never take it for granted that just because a provider meets the lowest common denominator of being regulated by the FCA, then that equates to it being financially stable.
 It’s one thing for a SIPP operator to be regulated by the FCA, it’s another for their business to be run profitably with sufficient capital resources and the scale required to remain in the market for the long haul.
 Most SIPPs remain in force for many years through and after retirement.
 With a typical SIPP client facing 30 to 40 years in retirement, it’s crucial that advisers select providers who have the best chance of being around for the long term.
 The longevity of SIPPs is a key attraction of this market for providers, particularly given the inertia created by inefficiencies in the pension transfer market.
 These factors make it all the more important that the “right” SIPP is selected at outset.